qucontrol/krotov/CONTRIBUTING.rst

     Simply put e.g. ``#14`` anywhere in your commit message, and Github will automatically link to your commit on the page for issue number 14.

+    You may also use something like ``Closes #14`` as the last line of your commit message to automatically close the issue.
+    See `Closing issues using keywords`_ for details.

+    Also note the general `Commit Message Guidelines`_.

 * **How to run a subset of tests**

     To run e.g. only the tests defined in ``tests/test_krotov.py``, use::